‘Shrek 5’ Movie Update: Script Ready, Set To Release In 2019

 In 2009, DreamWorks Animation announced that Shrek Forever After would be the last in the Shrek series and it was officially confirmed by the head of creative production at DreamWorks Animations that “all that was loved about Shrek in the first film is brought to the final film.”

-However, in 2014, in an interview with Fox Business Network, Katzenberg teased the fans that the fifth film the Shrek series may be made.
+However, in 2014, in an interview with Fox Business Network, Katzenberg teased the fans that a fifth film in the Shrek series may be made.

 “I think you can be confident that we’ll have another chapter in the Shrek series.
 We’re not finished, and more importantly, neither is he [Shrek].”